mvsite/simple-proxy/README.md

  - parse and bypass m3u8 stream restrictions - make sure the IP is not blocked by the CDN, may need to be on a VPS.

 > [!WARNING]
-> Turnstile integration only works properly with cloudflare workers as platform
+> Turnstile integration only works properly with **Cloudflare Workers** as the platform.

 ### supported platforms:
  - cloudflare workers